The term Polymorphism gets derived from the Greek word where poly + morphos where poly means many and morphos means forms.

 Polymorphism is another concept of object-oriented programming (OOPs).
-The attitude which lies beneath this concept is "single interface having multiple implementations."
+The attitude which lies beneath this concept is a "single interface having multiple implementations."
 This provides a single interface for controlling access to a general class of actions.
 Polymorphism can be gained in both ways:

 - compile time and